rackerlabs/support-how-to/content/account-management/managing-role-based-access-control-rbac.md

 ### Account credentials

-Rackspace recommends that you change the account password and secret question before adding new users to the account.
+Rackspace recommends that you change the account password before adding new users to the account.

 When new users are created, a temporary password is assigned to them.
 They should change the temporary password at their first login.